Solving Equations in Excel (5 Methods)

 P= Esteemed for the future population.

-• Here, the current population, target growth rate, and the number of years are given in the dataset.
-We will calculate the future population using those values.
+• The sample dataset contains current population, target growth rate, and years.
+The future population is calculated using those values.

 Excel dataset for an exponential equation

-• Put the following formula based on the EXP function on Cell C7.
+• Enter the following formula in Cell C7.

 =ROUND(C4*EXP(C5*C6),0)